Planned City of Roanoke Reopening Dates

 - Para hacer las referencias de los servicios de la protección infantil y los servicios de la protección adulta, llame la línea directa en el número 853-2245.

 Treasurer & Commissioner of the Revenue

 June 8th - Reopening of Municipal Building for transactions with the Treasurer’s Office & the Commissioner of the Revenue.
 Public Hours will be 8:30am-4pm.
-NO DMV SELECT SERVICES WILL BE AVAILABLE AT THIS TIME.
+To see a video outlining what the building will look like, click here.